Red-Portal/LighthouseClassBrowser/docs/README.md

 - [A tour on the Visual Studio implementation](Implementation)

 ## Basics
-Lighthouse is a C++ shared library that with the help of swig, you can port to many different platforms.
+Lighthouse is a C++ shared library that you, with the help of swig, can port to many different platforms.

 Lighthouse uses protobuf to communicate across platforms.
 And it uses swig for cross platform use of the C++ shared library.